geertmeersman/energie-meter/README.md

 1 spin of the wheel will result in a pulse, every pulse being equal to what has been defined by your meter.

+Note: make sure to position the sensor a bit on the side of the wheel, so it only covers half the wheel.
+This ensures it measures the pulses.
+If you cover it completely, it will always detect the wheel and won't register any pulses.
+You can easily test it when you let some water flow and see the sensor light blinking.

 ![Proximity sensor on meter!](/.resources/proximity-sensor-on-meter.png "Proximity sensor on the meter")

 ## How to read an analog gas meter?